The Quantum Disciple

 Hebrews 1:3

-When the Skeptic asks, "How can God be running the universe while sleeping in a boat?" they are imposing a limit on God that even matter itself challenges.
-God is not "stretched thin" like butter over toast.
-The Son, in His divine nature, is capable of fully sustaining the universe while simultaneously being fully present in the manger.
-If a wavefunction can be spread across possibilities without breaking, surely the Infinite God can sustain a human life without abandoning the cosmos.
+When someone asks, "How can God run the universe while Jesus was sleeping in a boat?" they are putting a limit on God that even matter does not have.
+God is not "stretched thin."
+The Son, in His divine nature, can hold the universe together while also being fully present as a man.
+If a particle can be described as spread across possibilities, the infinite God can both sustain the universe and live a human life.

-This is the skeptic's hardest hurdle: "If the Father is in Heaven and the Son is on Earth, they must be two separate beings.
-That's just math."
+That is the skeptic's hardest question: "If the Father is in Heaven and the Son is on Earth, they must be two separate beings.
+That's just logic."

-Modern physics gives us a helpful analogy for why "distinct" does not always mean "independent" in the way we assume.
+Modern physics gives us a helpful picture for why "distinct" does not always mean "separate" in the way we might think.

-Albert Einstein famously criticized quantum entanglement as "spooky action at a distance," because classical intuition assumes that objects separated by space must behave independently.
+Albert Einstein called quantum entanglement "spooky action at a distance," because we usually assume that things far apart act independently.

-But decades of experiments—recognized by the 2022 Nobel Prize in Physics (Aspect, Clauser, Zeilinger)—provided decisive experimental confirmation of quantum entanglement and ruled out local hidden-variable explanations.
+But decades of experiments—honored by the 2022 Nobel Prize in Physics (Aspect, Clauser, Zeilinger)—confirmed that entanglement is real and ruled out simpler "local" explanations.

-The Lesson: Entanglement challenges our deepest intuition that "distance" automatically implies "separation."
-In the quantum world, two distinct things can share a unity so profound that they behave as a single system, regardless of the space between them.
+The point: Entanglement challenges the idea that "far apart" always means "separate."
+In the quantum world, two distinct things can be so united that they behave as one system, no matter how much space is between them.

-Long before quantum physics, Christian theology used a specific concept to describe the unity of the Trinity: Perichoresis (Mutual Indwelling).
-The Church Fathers taught that the Father, Son, and Spirit are distinct Persons, yet they "indwell" one another without confusion or division.
-They are not three separate gods acting in coordination; they are one Being.
+Long before quantum physics, Christians used a word to describe the unity of the Trinity: perichoresis (mutual indwelling).
+The early church taught that the Father, Son, and Spirit are distinct Persons who "dwell in" one another without being mixed or split.
+They are not three gods working together; they are one God.

-Jesus describes a relationship that defies classical intuition—distinct persons who share one indivisible divine essence.
+Jesus describes a relationship that goes beyond everyday intuition—distinct persons who share one divine nature.

 "I and the Father are one."